neil-k-zero/intrinsic-value-calc/README.md

 - Market data (beta, risk-free rate, market risk premium)
 - Growth assumptions and industry benchmarks

+See `data/cat.json` for a complete example and `data/template.json` for the required structure.

 ## Example Output

 The calculator provides: